kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

 The below guide assumes the following:
 1. Kubecost will run in a different account than the AWS Payer Account
 1. The IAM permissions will utilize AWS [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to avoid shared secrets
-1. The configuration of Kubecost will be done using [cloud-integration.json](https://docs.kubecost.com/install-and-configure/install/cloud-integration/multi-cloud) and not via Kubecost UI (following infrastructure as code practices)
+1. The configuration of Kubecost will be done using a *cloud-integration.json* file, and not via Kubecost UI (following infrastructure as code practices)

 ## Overview of Kubecost CUR integration